shh69io/AutoFileSort/README.md

 2. **File Categorization**: Matches file extensions to categories defined in `config.json` or follows the default configuration.
 3. **Output Structure**: Creates categorized folders dynamically within the `output` directory.
 4. **Logging and Feedback**: Logs each file movement and provides real-time updates in the terminal.
+5. **Permission and Error Handling**: Ensures that files can be accessed and moved, with error details logged if issues arise.

 ---